postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 - Operators
 - Conversions

-However, the following types of members are _not_ yet supported:

-- Constructors

 ## Introducing members declaratively

 The simplest way to introduce a member from an aspect is to implement this member in the aspect and annotate it with the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> custom attribute.
 This custom attribute has the following notable properties: